sncosmo/SNData/docs/source/getting_started/quick_start.rst

 The following is provided as a short example on how to import a supernova data release, download the corresponding data, and read it in from memory.
-For a more in depth overview, see the SlowStart_.
+For a more in depth overview, see the :ref:`SlowStart`.

 .. code-block:: python
    :linenos: